poliver24/CV/README.md

 **Analytical Thinker** - Effective problem solving is a essential part of being a Safety Engineer.
 Each time I am presented with a complex problem, I will take the time to break it down and to really understand its intricacies.
 From doing this it is possible to create SMART goals that I can use to estimate the time it will take to complete, and to measure my progress against.

-**Teamwork** - Working in an Engineering position, I was continually surrounded by large scale problems which would often involve numerous business departments.
+**Team Member** - Working in an Engineering position, I was continually surrounded by large scale problems which would often involve numerous business departments.
 It is essential to collaborate and work together effectively in order to find the best solution.

-**Effective Communication** -
+**Effective Communication** - There are certain situations that really test your team working abilities and how effectively you are able to communicate, little does this quite so effectively as a national level Paintball tournament.
+Being able to effectively communicate with my team mates was the corner stone to our success.
+Constant screams of our current situation and the location of the opposing team members, whilst under the barage of 15 paintballs per second is no mean feat.

 **Self-Learner** -